 Drinking every night could mean anywhere from seven drinks a week to more than 50.
+A person’s drinking habits can depend on their lifestyle,

 The real concern is how much you’re drinking and whether or not you’ve lost control.